NelsonSamuvel/DSA-workspace/Readme.md

 ## What is Data structure?

-Data structure are a specific way of organizing, storing and accessing the data.
+Data structure is a specific way of organizing, storing and accessing the data.

 ## Algorithm

 A step by step solution to solve the problem

+### Example

 ```javascript
 const students = ["John", "Nick", "Tom", "Peter", "Clint"];